Kumi Taguchi (journalist)

-Kumi Taguchi (田口久実, Taguchi Kumi) is an Australian journalist, broadcaster and presenter living in Sydney.
+Kumi Taguchi (田口久実, Taguchi Kumi) is an Australian journalist, broadcaster and presenter.

 Taguchi is currently host of Insight on SBS.

 Early life

 Born in Melbourne, Victoria, Australia to her Japanese father, Akira Taguchi and Australian mother.
 Taguchi grew up in rural New South Wales learning classical violin from the age of five, and won a scholarship to study music at the University of Wollongong.